karvashish/hardline/README.md

    * Profiles are validated by `hardline verify-profile` with strict schema.
    * Nobody is expected to hand-write huge JSON; they edit small, well-defined step files and templates.
-   * JSON’s constraints are a feature for CI, not a bug.
+   * JSON’s constraints are a feature, not a bug.

 *YAML is for human-facing infra manifests.
 Hardline profiles are machine-validated security policy; JSON’s strictness is intentional.*